Only passport copy and proof of address* of the owner

 Have a name ends with the word ‘’Public Limited’’ or ‘’Plc’’

-The director is advisable to be Cypriot for establishing Cyprus residence so as to benefit from the Cyprus beneficial tax regime.
+The director is advisable to be a Cyprus tax resident for establishing Cyprus residence so as to benefit from the Cyprus beneficial tax regime.

 No restrictions.
 Regulated by the Articles of Association.
 Alternate directors are permitted.

-The secretary is advisable to be Cypriot for establishing Cyprus residence so as to benefit from the Cyprus beneficial tax regime
+The secretary is advisable to be a Cyprus tax resident for establishing Cyprus residence so as to benefit from the Cyprus beneficial tax regime.

 Yes.
 The company’s registered office should be based in Cyprus